Town of Bethany

 We aim to sustain and create native plantings in Bethany for pollinating bees and butterflies that are currently under threat, joining with nearby towns to support these essential insects.

 Beginning in Fall 2020 we have three goals, listed below.
-Please check our announcements page for upcoming activities related to these goals, and email us at firstname.lastname@example.org if you would like to join our group!
+Email us at email@example.com if you would like to join our group!

 - the importance of pollinating

 insects and native plants,